Biden to visit Taiwan's TSMC chip plant in Arizona, hail supply chain fixes

 By Steve Holland and Jane Lanhee Lee

-WASHINGTON, Dec 6 (Reuters) - President Joe Biden will visit the Arizona plant of TSMC 2330.TW on Tuesday as the Taiwanese chipmaker is set to more than triple its planned investment in the factory to $40 billion, among the largest foreign investments in U.S. history.
+WASHINGTON/PHOENIX, Ariz., Dec 6 (Reuters) - U.S. President Joe Biden will visit TSMC's 2330.TW Arizona plant on Tuesday as the Taiwanese chipmaker said it will more than triple its planned investment there to $40 billion, among the largest foreign investments in American history.

-Joining Biden for his visit to Taiwan Semiconductor Manufacturing Co Ltd's facility in Phoenix to promote efforts to boost U.S. technology manufacturing will be Apple AAPL.O CEO Tim Cook, TSMC founder Morris Chang, and the heads of chipmakers Micron MU.O, Sanjay Mehrotra, and NVIDIA NVDA.O founder and CEO Jensen Huang, among others, the White House said.
+Joining Biden for his visit to Taiwan Semiconductor Manufacturing Co Ltd's facility in Phoenix to promote efforts to boost U.S. technology manufacturing will be Apple Inc AAPL.O Chief Executive Tim Cook, TSMC founder Morris Chang and the head of chipmaker Micron Technology Inc MU.O, Sanjay Mehrotra, and NVIDIA Corp NVDA.O founder and CEO Jensen Huang, among others, the White House said.

 They will attend a "tool-in" ceremony, which is the symbolic moving of the first equipment onto the shop floor of the new $12 billion facility.
 The plant is scheduled to be operational in 2024.

-TSMC is the world's largest contract chipmaker and a major supplier to major U.S. hardware manufacturers such as Apple and NVIDIA.
+TSMC is the world's largest contract chipmaker and a leading supplier to major U.S. hardware manufacturers such as Apple and NVIDIA.

 "Bringing TSMC's investment to the United States is a masterstroke and a game-changing development for the industry," NVIDIA's Huang said in remarks prepared for Tuesday's event.

-TSMC executives will announce a plan to build a second nearby facility that will produce advanced chips by 2026.

-The company will announce its second plant will produce advanced N3 chips by 2026 and that its current facility will develop even more cutting-edge chips than originally proposed, going from N5 down to N4.
+TSMC said it will build a second nearby facility that will produce advanced N3 chips by 2026, and that its current facility will develop even more cutting-edge chips than originally proposed.

 TSMC's investment in Arizona at two facilities will total $40 billion, making it the company's largest investment outside of Taiwan, and one of the largest foreign direct investments in U.S. history.